 New York played a major role during the Second World War as a financial and industrial centre and emerged after the war as one of the most economically powerful cities in the World.
 The growth of post-war suburbs, urban migration and a rising crime rate resulted in a population decline between 1970 and 1990, but efforts by the city's charismatic mayor, Rudolph Giuliani, to improve quality of life and reduce crime rates paid off and people have returned the city.

-On September 11th, 2001, the city was the victim of terrorist attacks, when the World Trade Centre, the city's tallest building, was destroyed by impacts from hijacked passenger aircraft.
-Almost 3000 people lost their lives, including many emergency services personnel who were trapped in the wreckage of the falling buildings.
-A memorial is to be constructed on the site of the World Trade Centre and is scheduled to open on September 11th, 2009.
+On September 11th, 2001, the city was the victim of terrorist attacks, when the World Trade Centre, the city's tallest buildings, were destroyed by two hijacked passenger aircrafts.
+Almost 3,000 people lost their lives, including many emergency services personnel who were trapped in the wreckage of the falling buildings.
+A memorial was constructed on the site of the World Trade Centre.

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.